Taorah/MET2MOD/README.md

 ## Meteorological Forcing Toolkit for Coastal Ocean Models

-MET2MOD is an open-source workflow for downloading ERA5 atmospheric reanalysis data and converting it into meteorological forcing files for coastal ocean models.
+MET2MOD is an open-source workflow for downloading ERA5 atmospheric reanalysis data and converting it into meteorological forcing files for coastal/ocean models.

 **Current supported format:**